 - Excellence in clinical and translational science research

-The CTSA Program aims to achieve these goals within the network, collectively and at the hubs, locally.
+The CTSA Program achieves these goals within the network, collectively, and at the hubs, locally.
 The CM initiative intends to show how the strategic management of translational science research can directly lead to demonstrating and improving the impact of the CTSA Program and improve public health.

 The purpose of this metric is to improve the interoperability of data within multiple systems by making the data adhere to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles to ultimately enable rich machine readable data.